Debdut/hammurabi-1/README.md

 # Getting Involved

-This is obviously a very ambitious vision, one that will take years and many, many people to build and maintain.
+This is obviously a very ambitious vision, one that will take years and many people to build and maintain.
 At present, we are laying the groundwork for that vision.
 We're looking for lawyers, programmers, testers, writers, and app developers to help us achieve it.

 ## How You Can Help